Learning outside school

 - Penpals: an engaging and lifelong learning activity

-- 6 of the best computer tablets for children
+- Best computer tablets for children

 - Film making and animation fun for children

 A long, lazy holiday is one of the great joys of life – but within days you’ll be driven to distraction by sibling squabbles and cries of “I’m bored” (not to mention a visible emptying of your wallet).
 Plus, research shows that kids who don’t stay mentally alert during the summer lose up to a third of what they’ve learned during the academic year.
 So try one of our 59 easy, boredom-busting activities – at home, on the move and on holiday.
 They’ll be having so much fun they won’t even realise they’re learning…